ausaccessfed/shibboleth-idp-installer/installation.md

     - You MUST review, configure and uncomment each field listed in the "`MANDATORY SECTION`"
     - If you have LDAP details you SHOULD also configure the "`OPTIONAL SECTION`".

-        Currently only non TLS LDAP connections are supported in the bootstrap process.
-You can further configure LDAP connection details, including TLS, after bootstrap has completed.
+        You MAY further configure LDAP connection details, including TLS if required, after bootstrap has completed.

 3. Run the command: